Prussian Blue, Insoluble (Radiogardase®)

 top of page

-- Dose assessment of inhaled radionuclides in emergency situations (Health Protection Agency/United Kingdom and Treatment Initiatives After Radiological Accidents (TIARA) Project/European Commission, August 2007)
+- Dose assessment of inhaled radionuclides in emergency situations (Public Health England [PHE], formerly Health Protection Agency [HPA]/United Kingdom and Treatment Initiatives After Radiological Accidents (TIARA) Project/European Commission, August 2007)

 - Management of Persons Contaminated With Radionuclides: Handbook (NCRP Report No. 161, Vol. I), National Council on Radiation Protection and Measurements, Bethesda, MD, 2008, Decorporation Therapy by Drug (pp. 201-209).
 [Note: NCRP 161 supersedes NCRP 65.]